ys/ys.github.com/_posts/2013-09-27-it-behaves-like-a-blog-post.markdown

 end
 {% endhighlight %}

-Before, I would just have copy/pasted the specify part as an it part in each action.
+Before, I would just have copied/pasted the specify part as an it part in each action.
 Lame, I know, but we all make mistakes and find solutions.

-How to use this shared example in a spec is as easy as the next block I just add all my actions in a hash, with the method and params needed.
+How to use this shared example in a spec is as easy as adding the next block to all my actions and specify them in a hash, with the method and params needed.
 And using that block in each controller spec instead of the whole shared example is far more readable.

 {% highlight ruby %}